 Because of all of that we were able to embark into uncharted territory.
 We were pilgrims on an adventure that would cut our hearts wide and deep.
 It encompassed the good, the bad, and the ugly.
 Sometimes we forged ahead with great hope and courage while at other times it was with fear and trepidation.
 The journey revealed the raw of ourselves to one another which was a good thing.
 It was stark and real as we ran the gamut of emotions.
 We were ever hopeful and never gave up on miracles… We were the recipients of many.

 In the beginning we charged ahead with exuberance and peak energy but towards the end your body grew wearier from the ravages as did mine.
-Right in the midst of your intense needs fatigue began to overpower me as did my own respiratory ailment.
+Right in the midst of your intense needs fatigue began to overpower me as did fluid on my lungs.
+Not unusual for caregivers.
 Again we were in new territory.
 I gave all that I could as did you.
 I was surprised by the draining yet God gave us the strength to help each other in your last earthly days.
 He put a knowing in my heart that I did not want to claim and I suspect yours as well.
 Death was something you didn’t want to talk about so we honored that.
 You lived life to the fullest of your capabilities.
 If we were to visit about your appointed hour we would share surprise, I am sure, as to how could that have been your time but it was.

 Miracle was about to embrace us once more through the grace and ease of your transition.
 One moment there was breath and in the next no breath.
 Your spirit departed as you were surrounded by the love of family near and far and a medical team that seemed heaven sent.